datafolklabs/cement/doc/source/examples/bash_auto_completion.rst

 following is a working example that can be used as a model for adding BASH auto-completion to your app.

+Update: As of Cement 2.7.x, the
+:ref:`Argcomplete Framework Extension<cement.ext.ext_argcomplete>` can be
+used as an alternative to this example.
+Both are viable options though this route is much more manual, and the Argcomplete route might not fit your needs.

 Example Cement App
 ^^^^^^^^^^^^^^^^^^